kevbrain/apicastsix/examples/rh-sso/README.md

 3. Select an Application Plan under the API service you have configured for Red Hat Single Sign-On and OpenID Connect
 4. Enter name and description and click on "Create Application"

 This will generate a set of credentials for your new application.
 You will then need to add the redirect url for your client.
-For Postman, this will be: `https://www.getpostman.com/oauth2/callback`
+We're going to be using Postman as our client so, in this case, this would be: `https://www.getpostman.com/oauth2/callback`

 At the same time, in the background, 3scale sends a webhook to APIcast, which in turn makes a request to Red Hat Single Sign-On to create a Client with the same credentials.